Hogmanay celebrations are always special, but they’re even more memorable in the grand setting of a Scottish castle.

 Glenapp Castle, Ayrshire

-The stunning, award-winning Glenapp Castle hotel is located near the small coastal town of Ballantrae.
+The stunning, award-winning Glenapp Castle hotel – Pride of Britain Hotel of the Year in 2023 – is located near the small coastal town of Ballantrae.
 From our cosy suite we could look out across the gardens to the Irish Sea and Ailsa Craig, rising mysteriously from the mist.
 As at Fonab, our room had a wonderful fireplace and beautiful period furniture.

 New Year’s Eve